About the Camp

 Children Without Diabetes

-If your child is in need of financial aid to pay for camp's program fee then please fill out and return the financial assistance in the supplemental forms packet emailed to you after registering.
-In addition, you will need to inclue a copy of your most recent 1040 tax form (for verification purposes).
+If you need financial aid, please fill out and return the financial assistance request in the supplemental forms after registering.
+In addition, you will need to inclue a copy of your most recent 1040 tax form for verification purposes (please be sure you white-out your social security number).